-The art appraiser examined Sandy and the Duck River Cache, and he offered an appraised dollar value for each of them.
+The art appraiser examined The Ancestor and the Duck River Cache, and he offered an appraised dollar value for each of them.
 As a matter of ethics, we professional archaeologists normally refrain from offering such appraisals to private individuals because they could contribute to commercial trafficking in artifacts, which has the ultimate effect of encouraging looting at archaeological sites.
 I would also say that most of us professional archaeologists do not keep up with current monetary valuations on artifacts because we do not need to know such things in the course of our daily work.
-No doubt being aware of this fact, the professional art appraiser was very careful to note that his appraisals for Sandy and the Duck River Cache were recommended valuations for insurance purposes only.
+No doubt being aware of this fact, the professional art appraiser was very careful to note that his appraisals for The Ancestor and the Duck River Cache were recommended valuations for insurance purposes only.

 Lady Gaga’s new song Artpop says that she is in the entertainment business for the music and not the “bling” (flashy possessions).
 Similarly, we professional archaeologists are in our business for archaeological information and not the bling.
 Nonetheless, it was interesting and a bit fun to find out how valuable these artifacts are in crass monetary terms.

-The Duck River Cache was formally appraised at $600,000 to $800,000.
+For insurance purposes, the Duck River Cache was formally appraised at $600,000 to $800,000.
 Considering the fact that the State of Tennessee bought these chipped stone artifacts from the University of Missouri for only $2,500 in 1947 (Peacock 1984:26), that is not a bad return on our state’s long-term investment in professional archaeology.

 Peacock, Charles K., Duck River Cache: Tennessee’s Greatest Archaeological Find.
 Reprinted and updated by H.C.
 Brehm and Quentin R. Bass II in the Mini-Histories Series, 1984.